IKKIM00/Fall_Detection_using_multihorizon_forecasting/README.md

 # General Description
+This code is for paper "Fall Detection Based on Multi-Horizon Forecasting"( Currently under review )

 A fall detection method with multi-horizon forecasting usring Temporal Fusion Transformers and other deep learning methods.

 For deep methods, 1D CNN, single LSTM, stacked LSTM were used.